fabianstamp/qPCR-data-analysis/README.md

 ## How to start?

 You can run the analysis as is with the provided files.
-They include this script (**qPCR-data-analysis-script.Rmd**) and an example data set (**qPCR_data.xlsx**).
+They include this script (**qPCRDataAnalysisNotebook.Rmd**) and an example data set (**qPCR_data.xlsx**).
 If you want to run the analysis with your own experimental data, you will required the following information:

 * A list matching each tested sample with a condition (**condition**)
 * Positional information of replicates on the plate (**replicates**)